mskordal/my-sel4-projects/vitis_hls/README.md

 # Current version
 The IP receives 2 values from the software application.
+An index and a hardware address that corresponds to the BRAM, where the IP writes.
+BRAM is split to 2 parts.
+1. Part 1 is where the call graph is stored.
+When a positive ID arrives it means a functions has just been called.
+On every two bytes, the IP stores the function ID on the first byte, and the level of the function in the call graph on the second byte.
+2. Part 2 is used as a stack to track how deep we are in the call stack and who is the parent function of each function that is called.
+When an ID > 0 arrives, the index of where the function is stored in the call graph, is pushed in the stack.
+When ID==0 arrives, the stack is popped indicating that a function has just returned.

+# Previous version 1
+The IP receives 2 values from the software application.
 An index and a hardware address that corresponds to the BRAM.
 When starting the IP through the control register, the IP will increment a specific location in BRAM based on the index received.